zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 **Points to note:**

-- We need to test releases on multiple OSes
+- We need to test installation and use of ecosystem modules on multiple OSes

 #### The Curse of `uncurse`